Michael Venn, entrepreneur and founder of app development company, Duplia Ltd, has seen firsthand just how powerful video can be for a brand.

-Here’s what he’s learned about video, and how small businesses can use it to their best advantage.
+Here’s what he’s learned about marketing and video, and how small businesses can use it to their best advantage.

-It’s no secret that video is growing fast – it’s estimated that by 2017, .
+It’s no secret that video is growing fast – it’s estimated that by 2017, 74% of all consumer internet traffic will be video content.
 Consumers are spending more and more time watching videos.
-YouTube alone has experienced a in viewing year-over-year.
+YouTube alone has experienced a 50% increase in viewing year-over-year.

 This surge in video is due to it being the preferred medium of millennials – the generation born between the years 1980 and 2000.
 This age group consumes more video content than any other demographic.
 Any brand looking to target millennials should be using video in their communications – it’s simply the best way to reach this target audience.